Amazed

 "Amazed" is a song by American country music group Lonestar, released on March 22, 1999, to country radio as the second single from their third studio album Lonely Grill (1999).
-The power ballad is the band's longest-lasting number one single and biggest hit, spending eight weeks at the top of the Billboard country chart.
+The power ballad is the band's longest-lasting number-one single and biggest hit, spending eight weeks atop the Billboard Hot Country Singles & Tracks chart.
 The song was written by Marv Green, Aimee Mayo, and Chris Lindsey.
-A pop remix of the song reached number one on the Billboard Hot 100 and number two on the Hot Adult Contemporary Tracks charts in 2000.
+A pop remix of the song reached number one on the Billboard Hot 100 and number two on the Billboard Adult Contemporary chart in 2000.
 The song has sold over 1,650,000 digital copies in the US as of February 2016.

 Since the release of the original, the song has been covered by Bonnie Tyler, Duncan James, and Fady Maalouf, all of whom have released their respective versions as singles.
 Ben Mills, Boyz II Men and Shane Filan of Westlife have included covers in their respective albums.
 On The Sing-Off (season 4, episode 3), judge Shawn Stockman, of Boyz II Men fame, mentioned that the song had been offered to them first, and they decided to turn it down.